AlexCue987/talking-the-talk/konkurrensy/flaky-tests-because-mockkStatic/README.md

       nextMonday() shouldBe monday
   }
 ```
 In isolation, this test will pass.
-But if we have another function named `daysToDeadline()`, and it also uses `LocalDate.now()` under the hood, as follows:
+But let's suppose that we have another function named `daysToNextNewYear()`, and it also uses `LocalDate.now()` under the hood, as follows:

 ```kotlin
 fun daysToNextNewYear(): Long {